michael92437558/MyARMtemplates/MyARMtemplates/VMSS/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create hundreds of VMs using multiple VMSS in a single VNET Your Resource Group name is used for a prefix of public IP domain name.
+This template allows you to create hundreds of VMs using multiple VMSS in a single VNET.
+Your Resource Group name is used for a prefix of public IP domain name.